Faisal I: Faisal–Weizmann Agreement

-King of Syria and Iraq
+King of Syria

-On 7 March 1920, Faisal was proclaimed King of the Arab Kingdom of Syria (Greater Syria) by the Syrian National Congress government of Hashim al-Atassi.
-In April 1920, the San Remo conference gave France the mandate for Syria, which led to the Franco-Syrian War.
+On 8 March 1920, Faisal was proclaimed King of the Arab Kingdom of Syria (the region of Syria) by the Syrian National Congress government of Hashim al-Atassi.
+In April 1920, the San Remo conference gave France the Mandate for Syria and the Lebanon, which led to the Franco-Syrian War.
 In the Battle of Maysalun on 24 July 1920, the French were victorious and Faisal was expelled from Syria.

+King of Iraq

+Accession to the Iraqi throne

+In the winter of 1920, Iraqis gathered in sociable meetings in coffeehouses and tents to discuss which form of government and leader the new Iraqi state should have.
+The British government, mandate holders in Iraq, were concerned at the unrest in the colony.
+They decided to step back from direct administration and create a monarchy to head Iraq while they maintained the mandate.
+The idea was to set up a native leader who would be popular among the Iraqi people while still maintaining close relations with the British government.

-In March 1921, at the Cairo Conference, the British decided that Faisal was a good candidate for ruling the British Mandate of Iraq because of his apparent conciliatory attitude towards the Great Powers and based on advice from T. E. Lawrence (more commonly known as Lawrence of Arabia).
-But, in 1921, few people living in Iraq even knew who Faisal was or had ever heard his name.
+In March 1921, at the Cairo Conference, the British decided that Faisal was a good candidate for ruling the British Mandate of Iraq because of his apparent conciliatory attitude towards the Great Powers and based on advice from T. E. Lawrence, more commonly known as Lawrence of Arabia.
+In 1921, few people in Iraq even knew who Faisal was or had heard his name.
 With help of British officials, including Gertrude Bell, he successfully campaigned among the Arabs of Iraq and won over the popular support of the minority Sunni.
-However, the Shia majority were lukewarm about Faisal, and his appearance at the Shia port of Basra was met with indifference.